 Cash is a liquid asset and comprises cash holdings in current accounts.
 Balances are held at initial book value in the Company's financial statements.
-There is no valuation difference under Solvency II and the statutory financial statements.
+The money market funds were reclassified from 'cash and cash equivalents' under Solvency II to 'collectives investments undertakings' due to the nature of their liquidity.